duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Explain the effect of robot costs on consumers

-- Explain that robots can help with humanitarian and emergency effots.
+- Explain that robots can help with humanitarian and emergency efforts

 #### UN Guidelines for Emergency Uses of Drones

-- Explain that drones and UAVs have been utilized by the UN.
+- Explain different uses of drones and UAVs by the UN.

-See: Read this [article](https://news.un.org/en/story/2017/09/564452-feature-does-drone-technology-hold-promise-un) for more information on UN and drones
+See also: Read this [article](https://news.un.org/en/story/2017/09/564452-feature-does-drone-technology-hold-promise-un) for more information on UN and drones

-See: Read this [article](https://news.un.org/en/story/2013/12/456942-un-launches-unmanned-surveillance-aircraft-better-protect-civilians-vast-dr) about UN's operation with unmanned aircraft in DR Congo
+See also: Read this [article](https://news.un.org/en/story/2013/12/456942-un-launches-unmanned-surveillance-aircraft-better-protect-civilians-vast-dr) about UN's operation with unmanned aircraft in DR Congo

-See: Read this [article]https://reliefweb.int/sites/reliefweb.int/files/resources/Drones%20in%20Humanitarian%20Action.pdf to learn more about Drones and Humanitarian Action
+See also: Read this [article]https://reliefweb.int/sites/reliefweb.int/files/resources/Drones%20in%20Humanitarian%20Action.pdf to learn more about Drones and Humanitarian Action

 ##### Future impact of AI on human jobs and responsibilities

-- Explain that with the development of AI and technology, there has been a growing reliance on them as tools in our daily lives.
-They have a large impact on all of us:
+- Explain that with the development of AI and technology, there has been a growing reliance on them as tools in our daily lives

 - Interesting [video](https://youtu.be/7Pq-S557XQU?) that can be watched:

 -  Explain ethical implications related to what AI can impact:

-See also: Automation, Job Loss, Labor Trends
+     - Automation, Job Loss, Labor Trends

-See also: Impact to Democracy and Civil Rights
+     - Impact to Democracy and Civil Rights

-See also: Human-Human or Human-Agent interaction
+     - Human-Human or Human-Agent interaction

 ##### Possible Assignments or Discussion Topics:

 Better: Exercise: Teachers can assign a research based group project to students (presentations/debates/discussions) on many possible topics such as:

-See also: Should code for large scale systems be open or closed source?
+     - Should code for large scale systems be open or closed source?

-See also: Should autonomous cars be allowed on the road?
+     - Should autonomous cars be allowed on the road?
 Should robots be allowed to take care of humans?

-See also: Should autonomous drones/systems be used in military operations?
+     - Should autonomous drones/systems be used in military operations?
 Should they be treated similarly to chemical weapons?

 Better: Exercise: Teachers could also assign a short report or essay to students on a component from the lesson that they are interested in (scientific writing).